 In this alternative, Zeus comes to the rescue and turns the titans to dust with his lightning bolts.
 However, he is too late.
 Dionsysus has been killed.
 Zeus takes Dionysus’s heart and embeds into his thigh to regrow the dead god child.
 In this way, Dionysus is still the twice born god.

-Thanks to this wonderful Homemade Dog Food delivery service for their continued enthusiasm about this blog!
+Thanks to this wonderful place for Cabinets in Columbus GA for their continued enthusiasm about this blog!